 —Rock In A Landslide

 The Director of Corporate Communications at MCI, Gail Knapp, gave us a lot of latitude in telling the story for each part of the report.
-For the top two executives, William McGowan, seated in the photo, and Orville Wright, standing, we planned a series of pictures at a table.
-When Gail saw this picture, as the last in the series, she objected, saying, ”Do you have any idea how many phone calls I’m going to get if we use this picture?
-Is Mr. Wright leaving the company?
+For the two executives who led the company, William McGowan, seated in the photo, and Orville Wright, standing, we planned a series of pictures at a table.
+When Gail saw this picture, as the last in the series, she objected, saying, ”Do you have any idea how many shareholder phone calls I’m going to get if we use this picture?
+Where is Mr. Wright going?
+Is he leaving the company?
 What’s going on over there?”

 My flaw was that I couldn’t control my drive to explore what interested me about pictures.
-I remember enthusiastically presenting a shot to a graphic designer, of a businessman leaning against a wall, the metropolis of Manhattan, visible through a thin slice of window, stretching forever behind him.
-He enigmatically contemplated something above our heads, while next to him his wife, in a framed photograph, looked directly at us and smiled conspiratorially, as if sharing a joke.
-The designer took one look at my pick and cried, “But he looks like a jerk!”
+I remember enthusiastically presenting the shot above, of a businessman perched on a bookcase, the metropolis of Manhattan, visible through a thin slice of window, stretching far behind him.
+He enigmatically contemplates something above our heads, while next to him his wife, in a framed photograph, gives us an amused and conspiratorial look.
+The graphic designer I was working for took one look at my pick and cried, “But he looks like a jerk!”
 I didn’t agree, and I don’t now, but such were the pitfalls of working for companies instead of for magazines.

-I wanted the money of corporate work in order to spend more time at home; I was capable of delivering what the client wanted; I was just too interested in my own ideas.
-I would get distracted by the fun of discovering an odd juxtaposition, an intriguing quality of light, or an amusing gesture.
+I wanted the money of corporate work in order to spend more time at home; I was capable of delivering what the client wanted; but I would get distracted by the fun of discovering an odd juxtaposition, an intriguing quality of light, or an amusing gesture.
+I was just too interested in my own ideas.
 It was a quality I shared with Mary Ann.
 Sometimes we were confident, sometimes full of doubt, but we were always stubborn, determined, and driven by creative curiosity.
 We forged our own paths in art and in the rest of our lives.

 —Rock In A Landslide